 Happy New Year everyone!
 Here’s hoping and praying that 2021 will be a wonderful and HEALTHY year for all of us!
-During this time of Covid 19 our City Council meetings will be viewable via ZOOM.
-Here is the link: ViewCityCouncilMeeting.
-This link may change for each meeting so please check our City website: www.madisonal.gov for updates.
+As always and even during this time of COVID 19 our City Council meetings will be viewable via our City YouTube channel (Madisonyoutube), WOW!
+Channel 42 and at this time via ZOOM (zoommadisonal.gov/).

 City Council is frequently asked how are we managing growth?
 Here is a very good resource that gives a progress review on how we manage growth: Managing-Growth.

 In addition to this website, I also have a Facebook page: MauraforDistrict1.
 I have always believed in transparency and will answer any questions that District 1 residents have to the best of my ability.
 We also have a page on our Madison website that addresses these concerns: Transparency-101.

 January 1 to 10

 I am very thankful to move into 2021 together, working hard for our citizens and community.
 I am very proud of the overall “product” the City of Madison provided in 2020, meeting this Pandemic head on.
 Thank you to each and every one of you for your efforts!

 We have several items to share this week….her are just a few of the high lights;

 · Revenue reports total sales tax collections for the month of December, 2020 are up 3.29% over collections for the month of December, 2019 and year to date collections are up 15.81% over the same period last fiscal year.